a-einstein/PortableShop/README.md

 Current score: [![BCH compliance](https://bettercodehub.com/edge/badge/a-einstein/PortableShop)](https://bettercodehub.com)

 #### Purpose
-* Testing and demoing a portable application based on the use of Xamarin Forms.
+* Creating a working portable application for test and demo purpose based on Xamarin Forms.
 * This is a near equivalent of my WpfShop.
 * Currently this is only tested on Android API 21, and no longer suited for all platforms anyway.